-As I’ve watched Hurricane Florence strengthen over the last few days and head straight for the coast of the Carolinas, my heart hurts knowing the impact the heavy rain and winds will have on their communities.
+As I’ve watched Hurricane Ian strengthen over the last few days and head straight for Florida and to the East Coast, my heart hurts knowing the impact the heavy rain and winds will have on their communities.
 I immediately wanted to do something.
-For a moment in time, I was reliving what so many of us lived in August of 2016 – the cries for rescue, the fear of the unknown and the questions of what to do.
+For a moment in time, I was reliving what so many of us lived in August of 2016 and other Louisianans experienced with Hurricane Laura (2020) and Hurricane Ida (2021) – the cries for rescue, the fear of the unknown and the questions of what to do.
 There are a few things we Louisianians have learned since August 2016 so I thought I would put together a list compiled out of love from your Louisiana neighbors.

 If You’ve Been Affected by Flooding